Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 In the early days of cloud-server digital signage, there were concerns about privacy, security, and data integrity.
 At the time, many business owners preferred self-hosted digital signage software.
 They believed having their own in-house server would be more secure and easier to maintain.
 Eventually, hosting services matured and businesses became more comfortable with using cloud-based solutions.

-Cloud based digital signage has become extremely secure following the launch of name-brand cloud computing services.
-Think of Microsoft Azure, Amazon AWS Cloud and other similar hosting services that have effectively become standards of the industry.
+Cloud-based digital signage has become extremely secure following the launch of name-brand cloud computing services.
+Think of Microsoft Azure, Amazon AWS Cloud, and other similar hosting services that have effectively become standards of the industry.

-When comparing different cloud based digital signage solutions, you should ask your vendor who hosts their infrastructure.
+When comparing different cloud-based digital signage solutions, you should ask your vendor who hosts their infrastructure.
 Having a vendor that relies on a well-known cloud computing provider will ensure your project’s security and scalability.

-Self-Hosted digital signage software
+Self-Hosted / On-Premise digital signage software

 - On-premise digital signage software solutions aren’t billed monthly like SaaS offerings.
 The business simply purchases perpetual licenses based on the number of servers and players they require.